How Thoughts Fuel Emotions: An Introduction to Rational Emotive Behavior Therapy (REBT)

 Here’s what this looks like in practice:

-If we wait in line for ice cream and our favorite flavor has run out by the time we're next to order, we have a choice in how we respond.
-A flexible and adaptive belief might sound like: "Damn, I sure wanted that.
-Oh well, what else have they got?"
-An irrational one might sound like: "They shouldn’t run out of without putting up a sign.
-These guys are fucking with me. " In the first case, you're perturbed but still walk out with your second favorite scoop.
-In the second, you're yelling at a 16-year-old, tossing sample spoons on the floor, and landing yourself on the banned list of your favorite ice cream shop.
+If we wait in line for ice cream and our favorite flavor has run out by the time we’re next to order, we have a choice in how we respond.
+A flexible belief might sound like: “Damn, I wanted that.
+Oh well, what else have they got?”
+An irrational one might sound like: “They shouldn’t run out without putting up a sign.
+These guys are fucking with me. “ In the first case, you’re perturbed but still walk out with your second favorite scoop.
+In the second, you’re yelling at a 16-year-old, tossing sample spoons on the floor, and landing yourself on the banned list of your favorite ice cream shop.

-If you're interested in learning more about REBT, Rational Emotive Behavior Therapy: A Therapist's Guide by Albert Ellis and Catharine MacLaren is a great primary resource.
+Rational Emotive Behavior Therapy: A Therapist’s Guide by Albert Ellis and Catharine MacLaren

-If you're curious about Stoicism, check out A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine.
+A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine